Kershaw barely outduels Scherzer, Dodgers sweep Nats 3-0

 TRAINER’S ROOM

-Nationals: Manager Dave Martinez hopes LHP Jon Lester, 1B Josh Bell, 2B Josh Harrison and OF Kyle Schwarber can be reinstated from the injured list by Monday.
-They've been out all season under COVID-19 protocols.
-Their returns to the field likely won't happen simultaneously as they ramp up their preparation, however.
+Nationals: Martinez hopes LHP Jon Lester, 1B Josh Bell, 2B Josh Harrison and OF Kyle Schwarber can be reinstated from the injured list by Monday.
+They’ve been out all season under COVID-19 protocols.

 UP NEXT